Eyelid and Eyeball Lacerations

 A laceration to the eyeball requires an immediate evaluation by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders).
 CT is done to confirm the diagnosis and see if any foreign material is inside the eye or if there is other damage around the eye.

 Even after all possible medical and surgical treatment, a serious eyeball laceration may result in partial or total loss of vision.
 Very rarely, after a severe eyeball laceration (or eye surgery), the uninjured eye becomes inflamed (sympathetic ophthalmia), which may result in partial loss of vision or even blindness if left untreated.
 Often, corticosteroid drops can effectively treat this reaction.
-Doctors may remove an irreversibly damaged eye to prevent sympathetic ophthalmia.
+Doctors may remove an irreversibly damaged eye with no vision to prevent sympathetic ophthalmia.

 Surgical repair is often necessary for eyeball lacerations, except for some injuries that affect only a small area of the thin mucous membrane that covers the cornea (conjunctiva).
 Even before surgery, antibiotics are given by vein (intravenously) to reduce the chance of infection within the eye.
 Ointments should be avoided.